 Across the street at 657 Main Street is the recreated Old Style Saloon #10.
-Here, you will not only find a real saloon, restaurant, and gambling den, but also a “saloon museum” where historical and mining camp artifacts, spanning over 100 years, are exhibited along the walls.
+Here, you will find not only a real saloon, restaurant, and gambling den, but also a “saloon museum” where historical and mining camp artifacts spanning over 100 years are exhibited along the walls.
 One display shows what is allegedly the original “death chair” where Hickok was shot, but according to our sources, it is actually one that is similar.
-The saloon also features a Bill Hickok, Jack McCall and the other players recreating the shooting every day at 3:00 p.m.
+The saloon also features Bill Hickok, Jack McCall, and the other players recreating the shooting every day at 3:00 p.m.

 Yet to Come?

-There are other important events in Deadwood’s history that have not yet been shown.
+Other important events in Deadwood’s history have not yet been shown.
 We can only wish that we could see how the series would have handled these events.

-- In June 1877 George Hearst, who had earlier sent an agents to offer a bond to owners of the Homestake claim, buys the 4 ½ acre claim for $70,000.
+- In June 1877, George Hearst, who had earlier sent agents to offer a bond to owners of the Homestake claim, buys the 4 ½ acre claim for $70,000.

 - George Hearst and his partners incorporated their holdings as The Homestake Mining Company in California on November 5, 1877.

 - After losing the election in 1877 for Justice of the Peace, he and his family stayed in Deadwood only about one more year before relocating to Chicago, Illinois.

 - Obviously not satisfied with the current state of law enforcement, vigilantes begin to take the law into their own hands in 1878.